 In the 1958 Highway, 101 was rerouted to bypass Los Alamos leaving the little town to embrace its 19th-century charm.
 Today visitors can enjoy what it may have been like back then when they visit Los Alamos.

 Art is well represented in Los Alamos with several galleries with some doubling as antique shops.
 T & T Antiques has a small historical museum with pictures and artifacts from the Los Alamos Valley.
 The Gentleman Farmer Antique Shop features English Sporting Equine Gifts and Art.

 If there is a foodie in your group, they too will be delighted with the food choices available.
 Choose from flatbread pizza meals to sub sandwiches to fine dining and of course, local wines.

 Another popular dining establishment in Los Alamos is Full of Life Flatbread Restaurant.
-Only open Thursday through Sunday in the evenings it’s worth the effort to schedule a visit during this time to enjoy the oven baked flatbread pizza.
+Only open Thursday through Sunday in the evenings it’s worth the effort to schedule a visit during this time to enjoy the oven-baked flatbread pizza.

-There are a couple of other eateries in town including Cafe Quakenbush and Ghost Riders Tavern which caters to bikers but welcomes everyone.
+More dining options include the Cafe Quakenbush and Ghost Riders Tavern which caters to bikers but welcomes everyone.

 Where to Stay Los Alamos

 Rounding out hotels in Los Alamos is the more down to earth Skyview Motel.
 Offering affordable, clean, comfortable accommodations.
-They can also help you book Wine Tasting, Cycling and Equestrian tours.
+They can also help you book Wine Tasting, Cycling, and Equestrian tours.

-Depending on the time of year that you visit Los Alamos, you may catch one of their annual events.
+Depending on the time of year that you visit you may catch one of their annual events.
 Around Christmas, there is the Holiday Stroll.
 Highlights of this even include a Bon Fire downtown and a Fire Truck Tour.
 Merchants in town offer special deals to encourage holiday shoppers to shop early.

 Getting to Los Alamos California